MarkBaldwinCode/CSE-490R-Training-Notes/CSE_490R_Training_Notes.md

 This past two weeks I have worked on learning about NestJS and have been able to connect the backend to the frontend of the project.
 I will need to continue to learn how this all works to shore up my understanding of the project and these technologies.
 Assigned to help others understand how I was able to do this.
 Will do a group programming session to work this out.

 Week 9 - 10 Notes:
+This past two weeks I have worked on the issue of not having validation all the way setup in the DTO's of the backend for the create user features.
+I was able to learn about how the class-validator from nestjs works and add these validators to the code base.
+I attended meetings and particapated in the team meetups for coding when they applied to what I had been assigned.
+I also completed my one-on-ones with Anne.

+Week 11 - 12 Notes: